 In fashion, how do you create brand positioning and differentiate yourself?

 Competition is tough, especially in the fashion sector.
 It’s a massive challenge to start a brand, produce at least the first three collections, and watch it take off.
-Your Brand Positioning and creating a USP (unique selling proposition) in many cases are the only things setting you apart from many other labels which can look, at least on the surface, quite similar.
+Your Brand Positioning, Brand Voice and creating a USP (unique selling proposition) in many cases are the only things setting you apart from many other labels which can look, at least on the surface, quite similar.
 Particularly if funds are finite (aren’t they always?), strategic thinking about positioning and USPs from the outset will give your brand a competitive advantage.

 What is Brand Positioning?